Sambura/Movie-recommender-system/README.md

 A short overview of how to use the code in this repo

+### Download the dataset

+Use python script at `src/data/download_data.py` to automatically download and extract the dataset to the default destination

 ### Train a model

 You can run `src/models/run_training.py` script to launch the training process.
 Alternatively you can use `notebooks/0.0-draft.ipynb` notebook.